-- d.
-In any multifamily major project, a minimum of 50% of the total project site and 15% of the site's unconstrained land shall be preserved as open space land pursuant to § 148-10-13, except that in the HM Districts outside of the LWOD, a minimum of 25% of the total project site and 15% of the site's unconstrained land shall be preserved as open space land pursuant to § 148-10-13. - e.
-The Planning Board when reviewing the appropriateness of a proposed development may consider and utilize applicable design guidelines within the Town Policy & Guideline Book - 5.
-More than one residence on a lot.
-A lot may contain more than one residential structure, provided that it has sufficient acreage to comply with the lot area requirements of the district for each dwelling unit. - a.
-The construction of more than one residential structure on a lot shall require site plan approval by the Planning Board.
-The construction of four or more dwelling units shall also require a special permit from the Planning Board and if the development is located on environmentally sensitive land, the Planning Board may require the preparation of a land suitability analysis pursuant to §148-6-2. - b.
-The Planning Board may allow a density bonus of a maximum of 50% more than the otherwise allowable number of units, if the development will provide significant benefits in the form of permanent protection of publicly accessible open space, permanently restricted affordable housing as described in § 148-6-8 and/or the provision of alternative housing types through such building types as rowhouses, cottage housing, pocket neighborhoods, and additional housing types described in the Comprehensive Plan in Goal 3, Objective 3. - 6.
-Common Ownership.
-Any existing or proposed development project that is structured to have condominium or similar ownership structure shall be considered the functional equivalent of a land subdivision and shall be subject to Site Plan Review and approval by the Planning Board.
-The Planning Board shall apply all relevant review criteria contained in Chapter 131 Town of Skaneateles Land Subdivision Law and the provisions of this chapter, including Section 148-10-12.

-B. Home occupations.

-- 1. Purpose and intent.
+- (d) In any multifamily major project, a minimum of 50% of the total project site and 15% of the site's unconstrained land shall be preserved as open space land pursuant to § 148-10-13, except that in the HM Districts outside of the LWOD, a minimum of 25% of the total project site and 15% of the site's unconstrained land shall be preserved as open space land pursuant to § 148-10-13. - (e) The Planning Board when reviewing the appropriateness of a proposed development may consider and utilize applicable design guidelines within the Town Policy and Guideline Book. - (5) More than one residence on a lot.
+A lot may contain more than one residential structure, provided that it has sufficient acreage to comply with the lot area requirements of the district for each dwelling unit. - (a) The construction of more than one residential structure on a lot shall require site plan approval by the Planning Board.
+The construction of four or more dwelling units shall also require a special permit from the Planning Board and if the development is located on environmentally sensitive land, the Planning Board may require the preparation of a land suitability analysis pursuant to § 148-6-2. - (b) The Planning Board may allow a density bonus of a maximum of 50% more than the otherwise allowable number of units, if the development will provide significant benefits in the form of permanent protection of publicly accessible open space, permanently restricted affordable housing as described in § 148-6-8 and/or the provision of alternative housing types through such building types as rowhouses, cottage housing, pocket neighborhoods, and additional housing types described in the Comprehensive Plan in Goal 3, Objective 3. - (6) Common ownership.
+Any existing or proposed development project that is structured to have condominium or similar ownership structure shall be considered the functional equivalent of a land subdivision and shall be subject to site plan review and approval by the Planning Board.
+The Planning Board shall apply all relevant review criteria contained in Chapter 131, Subdivision of Land, and the provisions of this chapter, including § 148-10-12. - B. Home occupations. - (1) Purpose and intent.
 The conduct of low-impact business uses on residential properties shall be permitted under the provisions of this section.
-It is the intent of this section to: - a.
-Ensure the compatibility of home occupations with other uses. - b.
-Maintain and preserve the rural character of the Town.

-c.
-Allow residents to engage in gainful employment on their properties while avoiding excessive noise, traffic, nuisance, fire hazard and other possible adverse effects of commercial uses.
+It is the intent of this section to: - (a) Ensure the compatibility of home occupations with other uses. - (b) Maintain and preserve the rural character of the Town. - (c) Allow residents to engage in gainful employment on their properties while avoiding excessive noise, traffic, nuisance, fire hazard and other possible adverse effects of commercial uses. - (2) Criteria and standards.